painless-software/painless-continuous-delivery/README.rst

 according to the choices made during the cookiecutter execution.

-The ``generators`` folder contains scripts to pre-generate code skeletons that are integrated manually in this coockiecutter (e.g. framework setups).
+The ``generators`` folder contains scripts to pre-generate code skeletons that are integrated manually in this cookiecutter (e.g. framework setups).

 Please refer to the README files in those folders for additional details.